This Canadian Network for Health in All Policies (CNHiAP) workshop took place over two 90-minute sessions: February 20 and 27, 2026

 Audience:

-This workshop is open only to CNHiAP members or their delegates.
-Participants will be required to complete a registration form.
+This workshop was open only to CNHiAP members or their delegates.
+Participants were required to complete a registration form.

 Workshop lead: